 If you have no prior experience of using WordPress, then it is recommended you start with a free blog at WordPress.com then with time you can switch to self-hosting with WordPress.org.

-You can also Read: How to Improve the Loading Speed of a WordPress Site
+You may also Read: How to Improve the Loading Speed of a WordPress Site

 WordPress.com (Free plan) is for people who want to blog as a hobby with no intention of making money on the blog.